stat545ubc-2022/assignment-b3-slinger0225/README.md

 ​                                                    **Data Explorer**

+### Purpose

-**Explore Vancouver trees** is a interactive shiny app, which allows the user to explore *vancouver trees* dataset, and analyze the relationship between tree's genus, geo-location, size (height and diameter), year planted, etc.
+**Explore Vancouver trees** is a interactive shiny app, which allows the users to explore *vancouver trees* dataset, and discover the relationship between multiple variables of the dataset both interactively and intuitively.

-There are two tabs in the app.
+To realize this purpose, we design two tabs:

-The first tab is **Map**, which enables the user find the relationship between geo-location and other variable at first glance.
-And user can control which variable controls the circle's color and size in the map.
+- The first tab is **Map**, where users can interactively change which variable controls the marker's color and size in the map, to intuitively see the relationship between multiple variables at first glance.

-The second tab is **Data Explorer**, where user could sort, search, filter the table in a very convenient way.
+- The second tab is **Data Explorer**, where users could sort, search, filter the table in a very convenient way.
+In this way, users could probably dig deeper into the relationship that they discover in the **Map** tab.
 To filter the table, user can not only search for multiple categorical entries simultaneously, but also select the range of the numerical data.

 ## About the data